 I have an office in :-

-The consulting room in Bromley, BR1 is within walking distance from Bickley, Bromley South, Bromley North and Sundridge Park, it is close to local bus routes, being just off Widmore Road.
+- My primary office is in Bromley, BR1 which is within walking distance from Bickley, Bromley South, Bromley North and Sundridge Park, it is close to local bus routes, being just off Widmore Road.
 On street parking is available nearby.
 The office is on the 2nd floor with no lift.
-I work from Bromley Wednesday, Thursday and Saturday.

-The consulting room in London, SE8 is near Grinstead Park, within walking distance of Canada Water tube (Jubilee line) and Surrey Quays as well as close to local bus routes (route 47/188).
+- I also use an office in London, SE8 is near Grinstead Park, within walking distance of Canada Water tube (Jubilee line) and Surrey Quays as well as close to local bus routes (route 47/188).
 There is on street parking nearby.
 It is on the first floor with lift access and suitable for clients with mobility issues and wheelchair users.
-I work in London Monday and Tuesday.
+I work in London Monday and Tuesday only.

-Online therapy can be as effective as face-to-face.
+- Online therapy can be as effective as face-to-face.
 Sessions are available by telephone or secure online video.
 Convenient, flexible and accessible, offering support even while the coronavirus COVID-19 requires us to maintain social distancing.
-At present due to Covid-19 I am only working online or on the telephone.
-Spaces available now.
+Remote sessions might also suit you if you work shifts, travel often or need to be in the home for childcare.
 Free 15 minute introductory phone or video session to see if this type of therapy works for you.